selfage/message/README.md

 };
 ```

-It's recommended to commit `basic.ts` as a source file such that any code change on `@selfage/cli` will not break your program. `basic.ts` can be imported as any other source file. `BasicData` is a regular TypeScript interface. `BASIC_DATA` is a singleton instance of `MessageDescriptor` that can be passed around.
+It's recommended to commit `basic.ts` as a source file such that any code change on `@selfage/cli` will not break your program.

 ## Parse messages at runtime